-Home & Garden Garden 8 Baby Houseplants We're Obsessing Over By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
-She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated February 01, 2019 ©.
+Home & Garden Garden 8 Baby Houseplants We're Obsessing Over By Melissa Breyer Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
+She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others.
+Learn about our editorial process Updated February 1, 2019 ©.
 Online Babyplants (used with permission) Share Twitter Pinterest Email Garden Indoor Gardening Planting Guides Urban Farms Insects Dare we say it, these pixie plants are as cute as a kitten.
 When I first stumbled upon the online baby plant shop called, wait for it, Online Babyplants, I basically had the same reaction I might had I encountered a large pile of frolicking kittens, complete with many long and audible AWWWs.
 The lure of all-things-in-miniature is strong, and these fill the bill.
 My first thought was that these would be perfect for tiny homes, before realizing that that's the kind of thinking that has people buying a cute little pet pig and ending up with a 650-pound version ... and having to move to a new home.
 These pants are babies, but they won't be teacup versions forever.
 Which leads to a different kind of joy: A) If you are ordering plants online, these compact versions are much more eco-friendly and practical and B) watching a baby plant mature into a majestic giant is a magical thing.
 Online Babyplants only ships in the European Union, but that doesn't make these cutie-pies any less inspiring.
 If you're not in the EU, you can look for wee plants at your local nursery or do your own cuttings ... and then prepare to grow your own jungle.
 Warning Some of the plants on this list are toxic to pets.
 For more information about the safety of specific plants, consult the ASPCA's searchable database.
 1. Monstera adansonii © Online Babyplants (used with permission) It's a baby monster(a)!
 Also known as the "Philodendron monkey mask," the monstera plant comes from Central and South America.
 It is an amazing-looking plant, with its big perforated leaves – and wonderfully named for the Latin monstrum, meaning monster, because of the species propensity to grow.
 And grow.
 And grow.
 These babies won't stay little for long.
 2. Spider plant © Online Babyplants (used with permission) One of the world's most popular hanging plants, the spider plant – and it's adorable plantlets – made the list of 5 houseplants for removing indoor air pollution and 6 houseplants to boost well-being.
 3. Peperomia raindrop © Online Babyplants (used with permission) The big and glossy raindrop-shaped of this appropriately named pepper plant would boost anybody's mood.
 While this plant originally comes from the Amazon area, it doesn't require rainforest conditions to thrive.
 4. Fishbone cactus © Online Babyplants (used with permission) Also known Epiphyllum anguliger, the fishbone cactus will grow up to be a perfectly frowsy explosion of zig-zag leaves and stems.
 They almost look like mod versions of ferns – bonus points for their night-blooming flowers and the ease of which cuttings can be replanted.
 5. String of pearls © Online Babyplants (used with permission) Be still my heart.
 Senecio rowleyanus is perhaps my favorite houseplant for its long weeping stems studded with pea-like leaves – the pearls.
 It's a succulent that doesn't need direct sunlight – it doesn't need much water and is a breeze to replant cuttings.
 So, basically: fun, elegant, and not very demanding.
 6. Polka dot begonia © Online Babyplants (used with permission) This Brazilian beauty, Begonia maculata 'Wightii' is also known as the polka dot begonia, for obvious (and adorable) reasons.
 I mean, this is a polka-dotted baby plant, does it get any cuter than that?
 7. Alocasia zebrina © Online Babyplants (used with permission) Alocasia zebrina gets its zebra-easque name from the pattern on its pretty stem.
 While the baby zebra plant is now cute as a colt, it grows up to become an elegant plant with long reaching stems and dramatic arrow-shaped leaves.
 8. Chinese money plant © Online Babyplants (used with permission) Pilea peperomioides is also known as the pancake plant, nicknamed for its charming round leaves ... that also look like coins, leading to yet another moniker: the Chinese money plant.
 This fortunate plant (which is said to bring money and abundance) made our list of 7 houseplants to beat the winter blues.
 Pilea is very easy to grow from cuttings, meaning a flock of them could be bringing extra good fortune in no time at all.
 For more houseplant ideas, see the related stories below.